infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_ios.md

 - Pairs od elements where one describes the other

-It is common case that a given EditText has corresponding View that describes the content that the user should input within the EditText element.
+It is a common case that a given EditText has a corresponding View that describes the content that the user should input within the EditText element.
 This relationship between elements could be achieved by setting `android:labelFor` attribute on that specific View.

-That way, services such as TalkBack will read defined relationship to the user to give him a bit more context when EditText is in focus.
+That way, services such as TalkBack will read defined relationships to the user giving him more context about expected input when EditText is in focus.

 **Code example:**